 *NFIP premiums based on May 2007 rates for a one-floor residential structure with no basement built after a FIRM was issued for the community (post-FIRM rates differ from pre-FIRM rates). $500 deductible/ $250,000 coverage for the building/$100,000 for contents.

-The expense of incorporating freeboard into new structures is surprisingly low, generally adding only about 0.25 to 1.5 percent to the total construction costs for each foot of added height, according to a 2006 FEMA-commissioned study (Evaluation of the National Flood Insurance Program's Building Standards).
+The expense of incorporating freeboard into new structures is surprisingly low, generally adding only about 0.25 to 1.5 percent to the total construction costs for each foot of added height, according to a 2006 FEMA-commissioned study (PDF, 2 MB).
 The minor resulting increase in monthly mortgage payments is generally more than offset by savings on NFIP premiums.
 Consequently, adding freeboard typically saves homeowners money.

 Consider, for example, a proposed one-story building in the V zone1 that will cost $250,000 to build at minimum legal standards (the NFIP requires that all homes in the floodplain be elevated to at least the base flood elevation [BFE], mapped on FIRMs).
 According to the study cited above, adding each foot of freeboard to a home on piles or piers adds about 0.4 percent to total construction costs (about $1,000 a foot in this example).
 If the owner takes out a mortgage at 6.5 percent APR for the total construction costs, he or she will have lower monthly payments (mortgage plus NFIP premiums) with 3 feet of freeboard, even though the construction costs are higher.